guigarage/ObserverPattern/README.md

 The API provides the 2 base interfaces `com.guigarage.observer.collection.ObservableList` and `com.guigarage.observer.collection.ObservableSet` that can be used to provide the observer pattern for collections.
-The following examle shows how an observable list can be used:
+The following example shows how an observable list can be used:

 ```java
 ObservableList<String> list = ...